Notify me

 . . . this unique and beautiful watch has an engraved dial inspired by Art Nouveau.

-Wood watches can be seen as belonging to some degree in the art jewellery space, since they use materials with organic textures, and which are not as valuable as precious metals.
-See my blog post for details of wood watches.
+Wood watches can be seen as belonging to some degree in the art jewellery space, since they use materials with organic textures, and which are not as valuable as precious metals and don’t have obvious engineering advantages.
+See my article for details of wood watches.

-For more detail on how art jewellery relates to watchmaking, and the fascinating background to that subject, see my blog post on art jewellery and watchmaking.
+For more detail on how art jewellery relates to watchmaking, and the fascinating background to that subject, see my article on art jewellery and watchmaking.

 (photo used with permission)